Conor McGregor blasts Cerrone in 40 seconds in UFC return - WHIZ News

-LAS VEGAS (AP) — Conor McGregor’s opening punch bloodied Donald Cerrone’s nose.
+LAS VEGAS (AP) — Conor McGregor’s opening flurry — a punch that missed, followed by shoulder and elbow shots to the face — bloodied Donald Cerrone’s nose.
 He then floored Cerrone only 20 seconds into the bout with a perfectly placed kick to the head, and he mercilessly finished on the ground.

 When he paraded around the ring with an Irish flag on his shoulders to celebrate, the mixed martial arts world knew McGregor is back with a big bang.